pron/sysman/README.md

     cat info !| process_info
     !run my_script.sh !| tail -5 > $host/max

-### sysman scripts
+### Sysman Scripts

 Since sysman is a shell it can run its own scripts.
-To make a sysman script use #!/.../sysman at the script's top line.
+To make a sysman script use `#!/.../sysman` at the script's top line.
-The variables $1.$2,... and $* will contain the arguments passed to the script.
+The variables `$1`, `$2`,... and `$*` will contain the arguments passed to the script.

-## sysman internals (in brief)
+## Sysman Internals (in brief)

 The way sysman works is by managing multiple telnet sessions - one per each connected host, collecting the output and presenting it sensibly.

 sysman has two main loops: one when running interactively and one when running a script (both in the --MAIN-section) .
 These loops are a good place to start.

-sysman's interface makes use of dumbsh (dumb shell) - a readline shell that does nothing other than print the command typed (this gets intercepted by sysman with Expect's  interact command).
-Dumbsh has a primitive interface which allows it to be given a list of words to be used as a completion list (with the TAB key) - at the command line type -c, then Enter and then a space seperated list of words and then Enter again.
+sysman's interface makes use of `dumbsh` (dumb shell) - a readline shell that does nothing other than print the command typed (this gets intercepted by sysman with Expect's  interact command). `dumbsh` has a primitive interface which allows it to be given a list of words to be used as a completion list (with the TAB key) - at the command line type -c, then Enter and then a space seperated list of words and then Enter again.

-To build dumbsh type: gcc -lreadline dumbsh.c -o dumbsh
+To build dumbsh type: `gcc -lreadline dumbsh.c -o dumbsh`

 The command gets processed by the do_command proc.

 The heart of sysman is the two procedures rsh and rsh_par that handle the output returned from the hosts when running in sequential or parallel mode respectively.
 Because rsh_par has to correctly handle input that comes from many sources simultaneously, the procedure is a rather complex state machine and is quite difficult to understand (so is the procedure "connect" which connects to the hosts in parallel).
 The main issue in the output handling is determining whether the output from all the hosts is directed to the same file (output "conflict") or to different files (in which case it is not necessary to print the hostname title at the top of the output).
 If we pipe the output to a program, a different instance of the program is started for each host, however there might still be an output conflict if after the pipe chain, the output flows to the screen (or to the same file), so sysman uses lsof to determine the final file the output flows to.

 An environment variable "X" is simply the global variable "var_X" and the sysman command "Y" is simply the procedure "cmd_Y".
-All environment variables should be added to the global list "sysman_vars" and all sysman commands should be added to the list "sysman_commands".
+All environment variables should be added to the global list `sysman_vars` and all sysman commands should be added to the list `sysman_commands`.

 The sysman comman line variables are interpreted by the procedure lookupvar.